cgrand/packed-printer/README.md

 # packed-printer

-A Clojure library to pretty print data in a packed manner.
+A Clojure and Clojurescript library to pretty print data in a packed manner.

 It's an adaptation of [minimum raggedness](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap#Minimum_raggedness) to data.

-The cost function is the square of the amount of whitespace (both to the left (indentation) and right (from end of line to desired width) of a line).
+The cost function is the sum of the square of the indentation and the square of the distance between the end of the line and the margin (width).

 In strict mode, the algorithm can't print past the desired width.
 If no suitable layout is found for the given width an exception is thrown.